How to Reverse Diabetes Naturally with Diet and Super Foods

 A super food is a food that contains multiple micronutrients and phytonutrients that provide health benefits.
 A diabetic super food is a specific super food that provides specific health benefits that help to reverse Type 2 diabetes.

-Of course, many of these foods provide health benefits, whether you're diabetic or not.
+Of course, all of these foods provide health benefits, whether you're diabetic or not.

 These super foods are nutrient-dense powerhouses that contain a diverse array of phytonutrients, macronutrients and micronutrients that provide superior nutritional benefits and multiple health benefits for people with Type 2 diabetes.

-As a result, these foods can help a Type 2 diabetic to better manage and control his/her diabetes; reverse their diabetes naturally; and, prevent the onset of major complications such as amputation and blindness.
+As a result, along with the DTD diet, these super foods can help a Type 2 diabetic to better manage and control his/her diabetes; reverse their diabetes naturally; and, prevent the onset of major complications such as amputation and blindness.

-When eaten on a regular basis (primarily in their raw form), these foods provide health benefits in the form of vitamins, minerals, antioxidants, polyphenols, fiber, and healthy fats.
+When eaten on a regular basis (primarily in their raw form (or lightly steamed), these super foods provide health benefits in the form of vitamins, minerals, antioxidants, polyphenols, amino acids, fiber, and healthy fats.

 Each of these foods offer more nutritional value per serving than most other foods.
 In addition, most of these foods are inexpensive and readily available in most grocery stores and health food stores.

 These super foods provide key nutrients to the heart, brain, liver, kidneys, blood, and other key organs throughout the body.
 As a result, these foods help to prevent and fight many of the top diseases and illnesses, including diabetes, heart disease, cancer, obesity, high blood pressure, high cholesterol, high blood sugar, and chronic fatigue.